 Every time I put pen to paper to draft an article for Careershifters, I was convinced that I was about to set myself up for huge public humiliation.
 I didn't have the experience.
 I wasn't a good enough writer.

-Mike, a participant in our most recent Career Change Launch Pad, experienced something similar when he followed a hunch and designed a short course on entrepreneurship.
+Mike, a participant in our Career Change Launch Pad, experienced something similar when he followed a hunch and designed a short course on entrepreneurship.

 "I've been worrying: what's good about me?
 What do I know that's unique and that people would want?
 I don't know anything unique – or so I tell myself.
 But giving up on needing to find a unique-ness, and just getting on and doing something, that's the only way anything's going to happen.
 I'm constantly fighting myself, but actually, when I give up fighting and just go with what I've got, it feels great.
 And, perhaps more importantly, it works."

-Mike's course has now been picked up by a university, and the test versions he's run with practice groups have been a great success.
+Mike's course was picked up by a university, and the test versions he's run with practice groups have been a great success.

 What Agnes de Mille, Mike, and myself all learned is that we're not very good judges of ourselves, our work, and our contribution to the world.

 And, as Graham explained to de Mille in the 1940s, it's not your job to judge the quality of your work.
 It's not your job to decide if you're good enough to even apply for that job you're excited about.

 For those of you waiting for some self-belief and confidence to appear from the ether, stop.

 You don't get to say if you're worthy of a career you love – certainly not before you've even tried.